gshanemiller/rdpmc/README.md

   pmu.reset();
   pmu.start();

-  // No memory accessed. volatile helpe compiler does
+  // No memory accessed. volatile tells compiler
-  // not optimize out the loop into a no-op for (volatile int i=0; i<MAX_INTEGERS; i++);
+  // to not optimize out the loop into a no-op for (volatile int i=0; i<MAX_INTEGERS; i++);

   pmu.print("test loop no memory accesses");